ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 Note that this request deviates from the POST request defined in {{RFC9200}}, although such a deviation can occur in some profiles of ACE (e.g., see {{Section 4.1 of RFC9203}}) or in application profiles of {{RFC9594}}.

+When the RS receives a protected POST request to the authz-info endpoint from the AS and the request does not convey the "updated_rights" parameter, the RS is ensured that the access token conveyed in the request is the first one of a new token series.

 When the RS receives a protected POST request to the authz-info endpoint from the AS and the request conveys the "updated_rights" parameter encoding the CBOR simple value `true` (0xf5), the RS is ensured that the access token conveyed in the request is not the first one of a new token series.

+Taking advantage of such explicit indication requires the RS to support the Content-Format "application/ace+cbor" and the "updated_rights" parameter.

+If the RS does not support the Content-Format "application/ace+cbor", the RS rejects the POST request from the AS and replies with an error response that has a response code equivalent to the CoAP code 4.15 (Unsupported Content-Format).
+Note that, irrespective of the profile of ACE used, the RS supports the Content-Format "application/ace+cbor" if it implements token introspection (see {{Section 5.9 of RFC9200}}).

+If the RS supports the Content-Format "application/ace+cbor" but does not support the "updated_rights" parameter, the RS MUST reject the POST request from the AS and MUST reply with an error response that has a response code equivalent to the CoAP code 4.00 (Bad Request).

-In case the request conveys the "updated_rights" parameter and any of the following conditions applies, the RS MUST reject the request and MUST reply with an error response that has a response code equivalent to the CoAP code 4.00 (Bad Request):
+In case a POST request to the authz-info endpoint conveys the "updated_rights" parameter, the RS supports the parameter, and any of the following conditions applies, the RS MUST reject the request and MUST reply with an error response that has a response code equivalent to the CoAP code 4.00 (Bad Request):

-* The request is not protected or it is not originated by the AS.
+* The request is not protected.

+* The AS is not successfully verified as the originator of the request.

-* The parameter does not encode the CBOR simple value `true` (0xf5).
+* The "updated_rights" parameter does not encode the CBOR simple value `true` (0xf5).

-When the RS receives a protected POST request to the authz-info endpoint from the AS and the request does not convey the "updated_rights" parameter, the RS is ensured that the access token conveyed in the request is the first one of a new token series.
+If the AS receives an error response from the RS, the AS replies to C with a succesful access token response, which includes the "access_token" parameter specifying the issued access token and includes the "token_upload" parameter encoding the value 1 (see {{sec-token_upload}}).

-The processing of the POST request from the AS is defined in {{sec-as-token-upload}}.
+The successful processing of the POST request to the authz-info endpoint from the AS is defined in {{sec-as-token-upload}}.

 # Updated "ace_profile" Parameter # {#sec-updated-ace-profile-parameter}